Libertree/libertree/INSTALLATION.md

 Check the /packages directory to see if there is a meta-package for you system to install the dependencies through your package manager.

-Under Gentoo Linux, this is done with this command as the root user:

-    # emerge -1atv postgresql-server graphicsmagick git

-Configure PostgreSQL as desired.
-The defaults should work, though.
-Start up the PostgreSQL server.
-Under Gentoo:

-    # /etc/init.d/postgresql-9.1 start

 On Debian and Ubuntu, you will likely also need to install the development package, libpq-dev, or the Ruby 'pg' gem may fail to install.